folixg/dot-files/i3/blocklets/README.md

 #### Blocklets from [i3blocks-contrib](https://github.com/vivien/i3blocks-contrib)
 - battery (edited, so nothing is shown, if there is no battery found)
+- mediaplayer (edited, so it shows player status and removed cmus and mpd support)
 - openvpn (edited, so it only shows a lock symbol)
 - volume-pulseaudio